Yesferal/DelegateAdapter/README.md

  [![](https://jitpack.io/v/Yesferal/DelegateAdapter.svg)](https://jitpack.io/#Yesferal/DelegateAdapter)
- # MultiType Adapter
+ # Delegate Adapter
- This library contains a delegate adapter class, which you can use in any Android project.
+ This library contains a [DelegateAdapter](https://github.com/Yesferal/DelegateAdapter/blob/main/delegate/src/main/java/com/yesferal/hornsapp/delegate/DelegateAdapter.kt), which is an adapter you can link with your RecyclerView in any Android project.
- You can define all your custom views as a `ViewDelegate`, and then insert them into this adapter.
+ You can define all your views as Delegates, and then insert them into this adapter.

  ## Getting Started
- In your app gradle, you should add the repository:
+ In your project gradle, you should add the repository:
  ```kotlin
 allprojects {
     repositories {